Japanese literature

 Japanese literature throughout most of its history has been influenced by cultural contact with neighboring Asian literatures, most notably China and its literature.
-Early texts were often written in pure Classical Chinese or lit.
-'Chinese writing' (漢文, kanbun), a Chinese-Japanese creole language.
+Early texts were often written in pure Classical Chinese or kanbun (漢文, lit.
+'Chinese writing'), a style of Classical Chinese influenced by Japanese.
 Indian literature also had an influence through the spread of Buddhism in Japan.

 During the Heian period, Japan's original kokufū culture (lit. 'national culture') developed and literature also established its own style, with the significant usage and development of kana (仮名) to write Japanese literature.

 Following the end of the sakoku policy and especially during the increasing westernization of the Meiji era, Western literature has also had an influence on the development of modern Japanese writers, while Japanese literature has in turn become more recognized internationally, leading to two Japanese Nobel laureates in literature, namely Yasunari Kawabata and Kenzaburō Ōe.
 (Note: Kazuo Ishiguro, although an ethnic Japanese born in Japan, became a British citizen in 1983.
 Consequently, he lost his Japanese citizenship, as Japan does not permit dual citizenships.
 He won the Nobel Prize in Literature in 2017.)